moulla/moulla.github.io/_posts/2017-09-21-Data-is-water-not-oil.md

 ---
 layout: default
 title: Data is the new Oil?
-title_desc: Odyous of olde been comparisonis, And of comparisonis engendyrd is haterede. header_image : /images/oil-platform-960x250.jpg
+title_desc: Odyous of olde been comparisonis, and of comparisonis engendyrd is haterede header_image : /images/oil-platform-960x250.jpg
 pub_date: 21 Sep 2017
 abstract: Potable Data